Thought Leadership

 In 2005, the institute introduced the first Gross National Happiness and Wellbeing Index.
 The GNW / GNH Index solution was created to help guide and measure socioeconomic development.
 In 2006, he published a highly respected white paper that outlined recommendations for GNW Index policies and implementation.
 The recommended solution is considered a breakthrough in economic thinking.
 Several prominent initiatives followed with similar solution design and policy recommendations.
 Among them are Stiglitz-Sen-Fitoussi Commission (published 2009) commissioned by President Sarkozy in France, the OECD Better Life Index (2011), the UK Wellbeing Index (2011) commissioned by President Cameron in Britain, and the Bhutan local GNH Index (2012) commission by the 4th King Wangchuck.

 Disambiguation: The coining of the Gross National Happiness (GNH) phrase and the creation of the GNH Index are widely misattributed to Bhutan by the media and academia.
 The phrase was used by Sicco Mansholt, the 4th President of European Commission many years before Bhutan used it.
-The first GNH Index was published by the International Institute of Management several years before Bhutan created and published a their local GNH Index.
+The first GNH Index was published by the Executive Education Institute several years before Bhutan created and published a their local GNH Index.
 The Bhutan GNH Index was created to preserve the local Buddhist religious and cultural traditions, it included measurements of the number of prayers and karma indicators.
 The IIM GNH Index is a global scientific index that is designed to measure citizens' wellbeing independently of religious affiliations.
 If you have any questions, feel free to contact us.

 :::